BeneathTheInk/uninvisible/README.md

 It is possible to add additional images to the view.

-When passing in options, you may pass in an object with `url`, `x` coordinate, `y` coordinate, and `size`.
+When passing in options, add an `addition` key with a value of an object containing the `url`, `x` coordinate, `y` coordinate, and `size` of the image to add.
 You may also pass in an array of image objects for multiple additional images.
 The additional images will be layered in order so that the last one will become the top layer.

 ```javascript
 	var options = {